 Tell us about your global employer brand platform?

-So in order to make sense, if you think of these strong strategies across the organisation, in spite of business lines and across the world, you have to ask; how do we bring them together?
+So in order to make sense, if you think of these strong strategies across the organization, in spite of business lines and across the world, you have to ask; how do we bring them together?
 So we needed a strong employment brand platform which includes our value proposition and our creative expression.
-This is particularly difficult in a large matrix organisation like ours, so we’re going through constant transformation.
+This is particularly difficult in a large matrix organization like ours, so we’re going through constant transformation.

 I’m actually really proud of the focus we give on humanity.
 Our core message is, “We believe in people and the power of their dreams.
 It begins with yours.”
 And our line is, “Build new futures for you, for our clients and your communities.”

 So that’s our proposal.
 Just join us to build that new future that is gonna be better for all, but it starts with you.
 Then we have key pillars to demonstrate how we make that happen.
 This is especially important because it moves your teams from thinking only marketing and communication towards into saying, “Am I delivering the experience that is gonna help me retain this talent?” and that connects to what recruitment say, which is “I’m promising to deliver this when you join us.”